I Am Legend (film): Plot

-In 2009, a genetically engineered measles virus designed to cure cancer mutated into a lethal airborne strain called the Krippin Virus, triggering a global pandemic.
-The virus killed 90% of the human population, and transformed the other infected into albino vampiric mutants known as Darkseekers, who roam at night to hunt for immune humans as they are vulnerable to sunlight.
+In 2009, a genetically engineered measles virus designed to cure cancer mutated and killed 90% of the human population, and transformed another 9% into vampiric-zombies known as Darkseekers, who hunt for immune humans at night as they are vulnerable to sunlight.

-In 2012, three years after the outbreak, U.S. Army virologist LTC Robert Neville lives an isolated life in a heavily fortified Washington Square Park home in deserted Manhattan.
-Neville's daily routine include experimenting on infected rats to find a cure for the virus, searching for food and supplies in the city, and waiting each day for survivors who might respond to his continuous recorded radio broadcasts, instructing them to meet him at the South Street Seaport by noon.
-Neville's only companion is his German Shepherd, Sam.
-To cope with his loneliness, he regularly "talks" to mannequins he positions at video stores.
-At night, he barricades himself with Sam inside his home to hide from the Darkseekers.
-Neville is haunted by memories of his wife Zoe, and daughter Marley, who both died in a helicopter accident during the chaotic evacuation of Manhattan under quarantine.
-Neville stayed behind with other military personnel to help contain the spread of the virus, taking Sam along with him.
+In 2012, three years after the outbreak, U.S. Army virologist LTC Robert Neville and his German Shepherd, Sam, live in a heavily fortified Washington Square Park home in deserted Manhattan.
+Neville's daily routine includes experimenting on rats to find a cure for the virus, searching the city for supplies, and waiting each day for survivors to respond to his recorded radio broadcasts to meet him at the South Street Seaport by noon.
+At night, he barricades himself with Sam inside his home.
+Neville is haunted by memories of his wife Zoe and daughter Marley, who died in a helicopter accident during the chaotic evacuation.

-One day, while Neville hunts a deer, Sam pursues it into a building populated with Darkseekers.
-Neville cautiously locates Sam, and both narrowly escape.
-Desperate to find a cure, Neville draws out his immune blood to attract a Darkseeker, sets a trap, and captures a female to be used as a subject for his treatment.
-An alpha Darkseeker tries to pursue them but is halted by the sunlight before retreating into the darkness.
-Neville begins his treatment on the female Darkseeker in his basement laboratory but seems unsuccessful.
+While Neville hunts a deer, Sam pursues it into a building populated with Darkseekers.
+Neville and Sam narrowly escape.
+Neville sets a trap with his immune blood and captures a female Darkseeker to use as a subject for his treatment.
+An alpha Darkseeker pursues them but is halted by sunlight.
+Neville's treatment of the Darkseeker seems unsuccessful.